The Low Code Wall

 What is the Low-Code Wall

-The Low-Code Wall is the point at which a well intentioned tool becomes a hindrance rather than an aide.
-It is the moment when a Citizen Developer’s aspirations, vision and abilities exceed the capabilities of the tool.
-Some Low-Code tools are carefully designed to offer a clean exit, a way to move beyond their baked in limitations and assumptions.
+The Low-Code Wall is the point at which a well-intentioned tool becomes a hindrance rather than an aid.
+It is the moment when a Citizen Developer’s aspirations, vision, and abilities exceed the capabilities of the tool.
+Some Low-Code tools are carefully designed to offer a clean exit, a way to move beyond their baked-in limitations and assumptions.
 In many cases, however, these tools don’t offer a way out.
 Maybe it’s a malicious vendor lock-in, but mostly it’s just because offering a way out is damn hard.
 Like Alice in Wonderland, Citizen Developers drink the “Low Code” potion, and it solves some of their problems – they can get in that rabbit hole, it costs a lot less to fill a tea cup.
 But what do they do when they can’t get back to normal without demolishing everything around them?

 Avoiding the Low-Code Wall